Skip to content

 Just prior to Christmas I received a delivery from Orvis UK, on opening the package I found a brand spanking new Orvis Helios rod, a 9ft 11 weight.

-This was very exciting because I knew they were sending me a rod from their new range to trial and review, but didn’t have any idea on which rod I would receive.
-I had already had the pleasure of casting another rod from this new range on the Itchen - a 9ft 5-Weight which was super light and extremely accurate.
+This was very exciting, as I knew they were sending me a rod from their new range to trial and review, but I had no idea which model I would receive.
+I had already cast another rod from the range on the Itchen — a 9ft 5-weight that was super light and extremely accurate.

-Unboxing this new surprise left me even more excited, with a new colour scheme a little less in your face which was to my liking.
-I put the rod together, the lining up dots making it an easy process and for a 11-weight rod felt light and nice in the hand.
-The reel seat and stripping guides were finished in the usual high standard, and the cork handle and extended fighting butt produced from high quality high grade cork.
-Overall the whole package has been finished to a very high standard.
+Unboxing this new surprise left me even more excited.
+The new colour scheme was a little more understated, which I really liked.
+Putting the rod together was easy thanks to the alignment dots, and for an 11-weight it felt light and well balanced in the hand.
+The reel seat and stripping guides were finished to the usual high standard, while the cork handle and extended fighting butt were made from high-grade cork.
+Overall, the rod is finished to a very high standard.

-I went to the drawer and picked out my 9/12 Orvis Hydros Reel which was loaded with an Orvis Bank Shot 11 weight floating line.
-Once the reel was firmly seated on the rod, which felt very secure on the reel seat, and threaded the line through the guides I hurriedly went out to the field to give it a cast.
+I selected my 9/12 Orvis Hydros Reel, loaded with an Orvis Bank Shot 11-weight floating line.
+Once the reel was securely seated and the line threaded through the guides, I headed straight to the field to give it a cast.

-Well, I was so very impressed right from the start!
+I was so very impressed right from the start.

-I could put a full line out cast after cast, but the most noticeable thing was the pure accuracy, point the rod and that’s exactly where it shot the leader.
-Now this is all ok out in the field but what about on the water, with every day a storm with 45mph winds and rain fall of biblical proportions, how and where could I get out on the water?
+I could put a full line out cast after cast, but the most noticeable thing was the pure accuracy.
+Point the rod and that’s exactly where it shot the leader.
+This is all well and good in a field, but what about on the water?
+With daily storms bringing 45mph winds and biblical rainfall, I needed to find somewhere to put it to the test.

-I didn’t care about the storms, I was going to put this weapon through its paces, so the next day it was off to the Somerset Levels to cast big flies to pike on the biggest drain I could find.
-I was now on the banks of the Kings Sedgemore drain, the weather was atrocious, squalling gust of winds to 55 mph and hard rainstorms.
-Fishing was from one bank only which left me facing head on wind or hard right to left gust.
+I didn’t care about the conditions — this rod was going to be pushed to its limits.
+The next day I headed to the Somerset Levels to throw big flies at pike on the largest drain I could find.
+Standing on the banks of the Kings Sedgemore Drain, the weather was atrocious, with squalling gusts up to 55mph and heavy rain.
+Fishing was from one bank only, leaving me facing a head-on wind or hard right-to-left gusts.

-I clipped a 10” fly on and started to cast.
-Well, no need to worry, this rod just pushed the fly out to wherever I wanted and reaching good distance with a good double haul, on the other hand two false cast saw me putting the fly anywhere within my hunting area with no effort being deployed at all.
+I clipped on a 10” fly and started casting.
+There was no need to worry — the rod pushed the fly exactly where I wanted it, achieving excellent distance with a solid double haul.
+Even better, with just two false casts I could place the fly anywhere within my hunting area, with minimal effort.

-I managed several more trips to the levels over the next couple weeks and certainly didn’t enjoy good conditions on any of the trips, but this gave me a chance to cast the rod with an intermediate line and a variety of flies from 15” pike/ musky patterns to small clousers and everything in between.
+I managed several more trips to the Levels over the following weeks and never enjoyed good conditions.
+However, this gave me the opportunity to fish the rod with an intermediate line and a wide range of flies, from large 15” pike and musky patterns to small clousers and everything in between.

-Whilst testing the rod I realised whilst being fast action, it had a lovely tip action and even whilst playing a small river pike it gave me so much feel and feedback right through the blank.
-It was light enough to cast all day and I wouldn’t think twice about picking it up on those stormy windy days when you wouldn’t normally think about getting out on the water.
+While testing the rod, I found that despite its fast action, it has a lovely responsive tip.
+Even when playing a small river pike, it delivered excellent feel and feedback through the blank.
+It’s light enough to cast all day, and I wouldn’t hesitate to reach for it on stormy, windy days when most anglers would stay at home.

-If the rest of the new Helios range are at the same level as the 9' 11# and the 9' 5# we are in for a real treat.
-Already having a few Helios 3 rods in my collection including the 9' 11#, I can say these new rods are not just a simple face lift, they are new and they are the real deal.
+If the rest of the new Helios range performs at the same level as the 9' 11# and 9' 5#, we are in for a real treat.
+Having already owned several Helios 3 rods, including the 9' 11#, I can confidently say these are not just a cosmetic update — they are genuinely new rods, and they are the real deal.

 I believe Orvis have set the new standard in casting with these rods.
 10 out of 10 from me.